FRRouting/frr/doc/developer/workflow.rst

 year old.
 Security fixes may also be backported to older releases depending on severity.

+For detailed instructions on how to produce an FRR release, refer to :ref:`frr-release-procedure`.

 Long term support branches ( LTS )
 -----------------------------------------